sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 vtr

 >  OPTIONAL.
-MUST be set to a value as described in Section 6.1 of Vectors of Trust. acr_values takes precedence over vtr.
+MUST be set to a value as described in Section 6.1 of Vectors of Trust. `acr_values` takes precedence over `vtr`.

 acr_values